mk25dec/Risk-Management/README.md

-Capabilities and Benefits

-**Developed Risk, Regulatory & Compliance Dashboard for Real-Time Risk Monitoring **
+**Developed Risk, Regulatory & Compliance Dashboard for Real-Time Risk Monitoring**

-### Overview of Business Value
+### Overview of Business Value - Capabilities and Benefits

-This overview provides a **comprehensive, Real-Time risk monitoring dashboard** that offers a clear and interactive view of key risk indicators (KRIs) for your bank.
+This overview provides a **comprehensive, Real-Time risk, Transaction & Compliance monitoring dashboard** that offers a clear and interactive view of key risk indicators (KRIs) for your bank.
 It is designed to transform raw Risk data in JSON into actionable, visual insights, making it a powerful tool for risk managers, compliance officers, and senior leadership.

 By using this dashboard, business can: